Are you trying to find love in Montana?

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you’re single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin’.

 The most boring place in Montana?
-That would be Three Forks.
+That would be Shelby.

 How do you determine which city is best for singles in Montana anyways?